 Consider the example of two friends, Jack and Jill below.

-Jack starts investing at age 30 and invests $10,000 every year until he turns 40.
-From age 40 to 60, he doesn’t invest at all.
-Jill only starts investing at age 40 and invests $10,000 every year until she turns 60.
+Jack starts investing at age 25 and invests $20,000 every year until he turns 35.
+Jill only starts investing at age 35 and invests $20,000 every year until she turns 65.
 Surely her deck must be stacked against Jack.

+Not so.
 Jack’s investing headstart more than offset Jill’s greater total contribution, boosted by his compound interest earned over 30 years.
-Don’t wait to invest.
+So, don’t wait to invest.
 Start now.

 Many investors focus on investment returns and tend to forget that managing risk is at least as important – if not more so.